 • night sweats

-Who is at Risk for TB?
+Who is at higher risk for TB?

 While anyone can develop a TB infection, some people have a higher risk for developing TB disease.
-People with a high risk of developing an active TB infection include:

 Additional Resources